lleonesouza/go-wallet-service/README.md

 6. Up Migrations ```prisma migrate dev```

-### Bussiness Logic
+### Business Logic

+- Every user has ONE Wallet
-- A Wallet with 50 coins are created for every *User* and *Shopkeeper*
+- Every Wallet start with 50 coins
-- User can send and receive coins
+- User can send/receive coins
 - Shopkeeper can only receive coins

 ### Auth